Andful/netlify-cms-widget-create-select/README.md

 ## Configuration

-Async-select widgets may have the following properties in addition to the defaults used by netlity.
+Create-select widgets may have the following properties in addition to the defaults used by netlity.

 ---